-Buckskin Joe, Colorado, also called Laurette, is a deserted ghost town that once served as the county seat of Park County.
+Buckskin Joe, Colorado, also called Laurette, is a deserted ghost town that once served as the county seat of Park County, then a reborn attraction, and finally dismantled and moved to a private ranch.
 This once flourishing mining camp, located about two miles west of Alma, Colorado, got its start in 1859 when a prospector named Mr. Phillips filed a mining claim.
 However, he didn’t think the claim looked rich, so he soon moved on.

 Joe Higgenbottom soon traded his workings for a gun and a horse, gave up his water rights to pay a whiskey bill, and left for the mines of the San Juan Mountains.